MichaelsPlayground/BluetoothChatOwnSdk33/README.md

 Original source: https://github.com/android/connectivity-samples

-Please note: the app runs with "compileSdkVersion 29" and "targetSdkVersion 29", if you update to SDK 32/Android 12 you need to set some other AndroidManifest-permissions AND a live permission check.
-I tested it but as the connectivity is running in "BluetoothChatService" there is no context available in this class.
-I'm actually not been able to find a solution for that, sorry.
-So my recommendation for now is: do not update the program.
+Please note: this is the updated version of the original app that was "compileSdkVersion 29" and "targetSdkVersion 29".
+This app is compiled with SDK 32/Android 12  and you need to set some other AndroidManifest-permissions AND a live permission check.
+I tested the successfully.

 This sample shows how to implement two-way text chat over Bluetooth between two Android devices, using all the fundamental Bluetooth API capabilities.